AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Wellbeing.*** Kappa have an intuitive knowledge of medicine, particularly the skill of setting broken bones.
 You have Proficiency in the Medicine skill, and can attempt to stabilise an Unconscious creature as a Bonus Action rather than an Action.

-***Peace Magic.*** Starting at Character Level 5, you can cast the *Calm Emotions* spell with this trait.
-Once you cast *Calm Emotions* with this trait, you can't cast that spell with it again until you finish a Long Rest.
-You can also cast this spell using any Spell Slots you have of the appropriate Spell Slot Level.
+***Peace Magic.*** Starting at Character Level 5, you learn the *Calm Emotions* spell.
+You can cast it once without a spell slot, and you regain the ability to cast it in that way when you finish a Long Rest.
+You can also cast the spell using any spell slots you have of the appropriate level.

-Intelligence, Wisdom, or Charisma is your Spellcasting Ability for these spells when you cast them with this trait (choose when you select this species).
+Intelligence, Wisdom, or Charisma is your Spellcasting Ability for this spell when you cast it with this trait (choose when you select this species).

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}